sakkelaaksonen/bavarts/README.md

 - **Smooth Scrolling**: Navigation with active section highlighting
 - **Image Optimization**: Optimized asset loading and display
 - **GitHub Pages Ready**: Automated deployment with GitHub Actions

-The site features a sophisticated cart system with accordion UI, form validation, and email-based order processing, making it ready for real-world e-commerce use.